Kashalls/Havana-Discord-Bot/README.md

 }
 ```
 ##### Token
- * Paste your token in the `token` section, and ensure it's wrapped in quotes
+ * Paste your token in the `token` section, and ensure it"s wrapped in quotes
  * Do not give your token to any user, even if they say they need it.
 This will give them full access to the bot account.
  * You can regenerate your token if it gets leaked, via the bot page where you created your bot
 ##### Prefix